Since 2014 I have been adding names and any information i can find about the men from both WW1 and WW2 on the memorial.

 The evidence of all the men's brief family and military history is continuously researched and profiled.

-After expanding the website to include a 1939 - 1945 section, recently I have added the Returned from Duty sections which try to gather as many names as I can find of the mem who were Demobilized, Injured or too young!
+After expanding the website to include a 1939 - 1945 section, recently I have added the Returned from Duty sections which try to gather as many names as I can find of the men who were too ill, demobilized, Injured, or too young!

 Other pages like Medals and Awards and Decorations and the Publications, Future Projects and Exhibitions and Life on the Homefront pages have also been added.

-The PRE 1914 was added because whilst sifting through the pages for WW1 and WW2 local men I came across earlier records and decided to create a new page and men for the Napoleonic war era up to the Boer wars will feature here.
+They were added because whilst sifting through the pages for WW1 and WW2 local men I came across earlier records and decided to create some new pages.

-If possible are you able to contribute pictures and information on these names?
+If possible are you able to contribute pictures and information on these names on my website?

 Thank you so much for visiting the website and please feel free to comment.